amberyhughes/getting-started/organisms.md

 ##### Summary of Kinematic Peformance from Anderson

 The kinematic performance of the chameleon tongue mechanism varies between species, with smaller species demonstrating the shortest durations, and highest accelerations and power outputs.
+They found that smaller species have a proportionately larger feeding apparatus as a result.
 The max. velocity acheived is proportional between species.
 Data was scaled by SVL, or snout-vent length of the species.
+Anderson speculates this could be the case as it is important for younger, smaller cameleons to obtain larger, more nutrient rich prey.
+Another speculation is that having a larger feeding apparatus results in less acceleration, which can prevent deformation.

 | Kinematic Metric | Chameleon Tongue Performance |
 | -------- | ------- |